 5) Align Your Sales Compensation Structure

 Product sales compensation structures are based on “one-time” transactional revenue collected whenever a product is sold.
-This model doesn’t work with a subscription based model because the revenues are collected over a period of time.
+This model doesn’t work with a subscription-based model because the revenues are collected over a period of time.

-Recurring revenue compensation structures based solely on the revenue collected per period will demotivate the salesperson from selling the service, and instead have them focusing on selling products alone (where they can get the “instant gratification” compensation all at once).
+Recurring revenue compensation structures based solely on the revenue collected per period will demotivate the salesperson from selling the service, and instead, have them focusing on selling products alone (where they can get the “instant gratification” compensation all at once).

-Best practice compensation structures for recurring revenue offers should include a one-time upfront commission (based on a percentage of the Total Committed Service Contract Value — i.e., total value of the service contract, including penalties and other guaranteed fees, over the committed period), and a monthly/quarterly commission (based on a portion of the recurring revenue collected over the measured period).
+Best practice compensation structures for recurring revenue offers should include a one-time upfront commission (based on a percentage of the Total Committed Service Contract Value — i.e., the total value of the service contract, including penalties and other guaranteed fees, over the committed period), and a monthly/quarterly commission (based on a portion of the recurring revenue collected over the measured period).